 Before the snow left us, University photographer Trevor Hopkin took a stroll over to First Nations University of Canada (FNUniv) to capture the scene of the colourful teepees that adorned the front yard of the federated college.
 The photo was taken around the time of an historic signing agreement between Star Blanket Cree Nation, FNUniv, University of Regina, Government of Saskatchewan, Government of Canada and City of Regina.
 The partnership officially grants urban reserve status to FNUniv and creates Canada's first urban reserve specifically for the advancement of education.
-The new reserve is called atim kâ-mihkosit, which translates to Red Dog.
-The buffalo sculpture is the work of former University art instructor Joe Fafard, who passed away March 19.
-(See story on page 32).
+The new reserve is called atim ka-mihkosit, which translates to Red Dog.